au-ts/lionsos_docs/content/_index.md

    hardware interface and a set of queues to talk to the rest of the system.

-1. Where drivers need to be shared, extra components called _virtualisers_ handle multiplexing and control.
+1. Components called
+   _virtualisers_ handle multiplexing and control, and conversion between virtual and IO addresses for drivers

 1. Information is shared only where necessary, via the queues, or via published information pages.